Campfire Opening……….

 Robed in garments soaked in brine.

-Though in life I used to hug her,
+life I used to hug her,

 Now she's dead, I'll draw the line.